Calls for Proposals

 • Load lock for High-field THz cryo chamber for quick sample exchange and transfer from inert atmosphere (under commissioning, usable upon request).

-For high time resolution experiments, a single pulse timing diagnostics is used for time-delay feedback and time delay measurement close to pulse length limit.
-The diagnostics works reliably at Si-111 monochromatic and pink FEL beam.
+A single pulse timing diagnostics is typically used for time delay feedback and time delay measurement.
+The diagnostics works reliably at Si-111 monochromatic and pink FEL beam and typically provides pulse length limited time resolution (shown down to ~20 fs fwhm pulse lengths).

 Bernina